Where is the HPCC located?

 A: A User can get help in the form of knowledge sharing, advice and guidance, only if he/she consulted with HPCC staff regarding the compatibility of a desired application to a particular server and system software stack prior to actual installation.

-A: Only via PBS scheduler.
-Details are in the User Manual.
+A: Only via SLURM scheduler.
 Users are free to run jobs 24/7 except days and hours when the server is under maintenance.
-Jobs can be run only via a batch scheduler.
 Running jobs on login node is strictly forbidden and may cause suspension of the account.

-A: Users must use ticketing system available at:
+A: Users must use the CUNY-HPCC ticketing system available at:

 A: Extra space will be given after analysis of the actual space needs.
 Prior to asking for extra space, users must clean up their directories by removing junk files, old and unused files.
 Users should communicate with HPCC staff about quota increase by sending an email to firstname.lastname@example.org